massucattoj/iris-first-approach/README.md

 As for next steps listed bellow, I’d that for sure the Step 0 is definitely getting up to speed with the animation library you’re using — gotta make sure the fuzzy and iris magic keeps running as smooth as butter .

+**Part of the process:**

+- Start a vite project and setting up Tailwind and Biome for lint.
+- Used biome since it drastically cuts down setup and speeds up lint/format tasks.
+- Download all the svg icons.
+- Add the `vite-plugin-svgr` library, so we can work with the svgs as react components.
+No need to have both svg (active/deactived) just one and control the styles.
+- Build the bottom navigation with a footer and tab component.
+- Add `react-router-dom` for clean navigation.
+- Add `framer-motion` for some animations and smooth transitions.
+- No need for now a library for state management but later with some other features, the idea is to using zustand or redux toolkit.
+- Split some components into smaller ones to keep clean code and single responsability approach, there is more places to do it but will need some time, but same idea.

 - **Time Investment:** 3 hours focused development
 - **Focus Areas:** Architecture, accessibility, mobile UX
 - **Key Decisions:** Modern stack, TypeScript, mobile-first approach